dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/colorpicker/using-the-colorpicker-control-extender-vb.md

 uid: web-forms/overview/ajax-control-toolkit/colorpicker/using-the-colorpicker-control-extender-vb
 title: "Using the ColorPicker Control Extender (VB) | Microsoft Docs"
 author: rick-anderson
 description: "ColorPicker is an ASP.NET AJAX extender that provides client-side color-picking functionality with UI in a popup control.
-It can be attached to any ASP.NET..." ms.author: riande ms.date: 05/12/2009 ms.assetid: 577ae07b-a872-4818-a804-bca489b40ad0
+It can be attached to any ASP.NET...
+(VB)" ms.author: riande ms.date: 05/12/2009 ms.assetid: 577ae07b-a872-4818-a804-bca489b40ad0